MynockSpit/no-boilerplate-redux/README.md

 #### Arguments

 Gets the value at the selected state's path.
 Returns the default value (if provided) or undefined if the value does not exist.
-Equivalent to _.get(store.getState()[stateKey], path, defaultValue).
+Functionally equivalent to `_.get(store.getState(), fullPath, defaultValue)` where fullPath is the joined `path` and `stateKey` from the `.select`).

 `defaultValue (*)`: If the property doesn't exist on the store, return this default value.